 Disclaimer: YoungWilliams does not endorse the reports or opinions expressed by non-YoungWilliams authors, nor do we endorse the entities that initially released or published the materials posted on our website.

-Summerville v.
-Summerville (North Carolina 2018)
+Kaplan v.
+Kaplan (North Carolina 2018)

 The Story Behind the Numbers: Exploring Trends in the Percent of Orders for Zero Dollars

 OCSE collects data from state child support agencies on the number of support orders that do not have a dollar support amount, referred to as zero orders.
 These may reflect different types of orders – medical support only, shared custody, arrears only, or current support with no amount due.
 Zero orders have been increasing over time within the child support program.
 Today, they represent 10% of support orders nationally.
 This Story Behind the Numbers explores this trend and examines why zero orders have become more common in the child support program.

 State ex rel.
 Lytle v.
 Webb (Tennessee 2018)

 Adequate findings must support the determination of an arrearage amount.
 The father appealed an order setting arrears.
 The arrears were determined in a modification order, but the state filed to alter/amend the arrears amount.